Yossi Daitsh: In the Jerusalem municipality

 In 2003, Daitsh was placed on the United Torah Judaism (for the Agudas Yisrael faction) list for the Jerusalem City Council in the municipal elections that year; and in 2005, he joined the council as part of a rotation agreement with the other Party faction, Degel HaTorah.
 He was appointed member of the regional housing and development committee.

 In 2007, Daitsh participated in founding the Kemach Program, designed to forward Haredi integration in the workforce.
 Up to 30,000 men and women have been helped as part of the organization's activities.

 After the municipal elections in 2008, Daitsh was appointed to the sanitation portfolio, and charged with heading the project of road and building renewal in the Haredi neighborhoods, Malchei Yisrael, Zichron Moshe, Romema, Habucharim, Kerem Abraham, and Mekor Baruch.
 As of 2018, the cost of the improvements has come to above 200 million Shekels.
 In 2010, Daitsh was appointed Deputy mayor to then-Mayor Nir Barkat.

 After the 2013 municipal election, Daitsh (after being re-appointed Deputy mayor) received the Haredi housing portfolio, and was appointed deputy to the housing and development portfolio holder.
 As part of his activities in the housing committee, Daitsh put forward projects for the expansion of the neighborhoods beyond the green line, the improvement of earthquake regulations, and also plans for a tourism center and increase of security in Har Hazeisim.

-In 2016, Daitsh, together with fellow Haredi council member Shlomo Rosen stein, initiated the project "Olim l'Yerushalaim", which since has taken place every year.
+In 2016, Daitsh, together with fellow Haredi council member Shlomo Rosenstein, initiated the project "Olim l'Yerushalaim", which since has taken place every year.
 The budget for the project initially stood at 3 million shekels, the next year at 5.5 million shekels, and in 2018 at 8 million.
 The project was accounted a success, with up to one hundred thousand participants in just 2018.